Zylann/godot_voxel/doc/source/scripting.md

 	if origin.x == origin.z and origin.y < 1:
         buffer.fill(1, channel)
 ```

+!!! note
+    VoxelGeneratorScript subtypes do not necessarily need to be `@tool` scripts, but it is necessary if you make use of the "Run Stream in Editor" feature.

 In your terrain scene, add another script to a node, which will setup your generator when the game starts.
 Code might differ a bit depending on how you structure your scene.